BarbyKelly/project-5/README.md

 - Live classes with Site Visitors, creating Art, discussing techniques, sharing ideas
 - Users can use search box to search all of the website, not just products

+- User can click on 'Forgot Username/email?", to recover their Username/email, that they used for this website

 - Password Reset form would notify User if their email is not registered for an Account.
 Presently any email address is accepted on Password Reset form

 - Clickable Contact details below 'Password Reset' form, instead of just text as it is at the moment: